 - Click the Settings icon and select Institution Settings.

 - Select Features from the options in the right panel, as shown in the below figure.

-- If necessary, scroll down to the Content Creation and Management section of the page.
+- Scroll down to the Transcripts and Captions area of the page.

 - Click the toggle to turn the ASR All New Media feature on or off.
 It is OFF by default.
 Review the warning message that appears.